bezabu/bb-gp-pp4-part/README.md

 - Log defect page

   - The Log defect page enables the user to add instances of the defect model.
-The form is kept brief to minimise the time spent filling in the form, as the user will likely be doing so from a smart phone, in or near unpleasant conditions (in the dark, in a flood, etc)
+The form is kept brief to minimise the time spent filling in the form, as the user will likely be doing so from a smart phone, in or near unpleasant conditions (in the dark, in a flood, etc).

   ![A screenshot of the log defect form](static/images/log_defect.webp)